Explainability as statistical inference

+As opposed to synthetic dataset, the best results are obtained with a $3$ imputation.
+In that experiment, 0 performs poorly even though 0 is a decent estimation of the mean imputation for MNIST.

 On \cref{fig:sample_realx_panel_mnist2}, we can observe the average of a $100$ samples from a model trained with different constant imputation and a surrogate function and an average rate of selection of $5\%$.
 We can see that the constant imputation drastically changes the shape of the imputation even though we are using a surrogate function.
 When using $0$, the selection model seems to try to recreate the full image instead of selecting the correct panel.
-Using constant $1$ and $3$ seems to recreate the negative of the shape of the two on the correct panel.
+Using constants $1$ and $3$ seems to imitate the negative of the shape of the two on the correct panel.
 Finally, when using constant $-1$, the selection recreates the target number in both panels to facilitate classification.
 These samples using a surrogate function can be considered cheating as the selection is used to improve the classification results.
 As opposed, samples using multiple imputation on \cref{fig:sample_multipleimputation_panel_mnist2} are less dependent on the type of multiple imputation used.